-Have you set your freelance copywriter rates for 2021 yet?
+Have you set your freelance copywriting rates yet?
 One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 Anxiety and self-doubt can generate thoughts like –

 - Will the customer turn and run?

 - Will the customer not take me seriously?

 These questions and more are most likely floating through your brain when you are attempting to set your rates for freelance copywriting and may leave you wondering what’s the best way forward.

 So how do you know what to charge for copywriting without pricing yourself out of the market, or worse, selling yourself completely short?

 Like most businesses, being established and having a good amount of experience means that you can command premium rates for copywriting.

 But when you are just starting out as a freelance copywriter the rates you can charge in may be a bit different.